-Having living all over the world, Lonely Planet Local Analia Glogowski struggled to plant her roots until she reached Brussels, a place she finally feels she can hang her hat and shout ‘baby I’m home’.
+Having lived all over the world, Lonely Planet Local Analia Glogowski struggled to plant her roots until she reached Brussels, a place she finally feels she can hang her hat and shout ‘baby I’m home’.

 As a lifestyle and travel blogger, photographer and an assistant in the European Parliament, Analia loves roaming her adopted city looking for the coolest places to wine, dine and recline.